 First, a little theory:

 Up until the mid-1800s, there was just one type of cocoa powder.
 Then a Dutch chocolate maker named Coenraad Johannes van Houten discovered a way of processing the nibs to neutralise the acidic taste of cocoa.
 He washed the nibs with an alkaline solution, potassium carbonate (K2CO3).
 This helped to lower the acidity of the cocoa powder, increase its solubility, make the colour darker and give it a smoother flavour.
-This alkalisation is also known as the ‘Dutch-process’ or ‘Dutching’.
+We call this alkalisation ‘Dutch-process’ or ‘Dutching’.

-So nowadays we have two types of cocoa powder:
+So today we have two types of cocoa powder:

 Dutch-process cocoa powder – made from cocoa nibs that have been washed with a potassium solution to neutralise the acidity.